 There is limited capacity in the rooms that we use for testing, and this restricts the number of students we can test on a given day.
-It is important, therefore, that you follow the process below.
-Rest assured that we will make every effort to accommodate your testing needs, but at times we may have to adjust the time that you come to take exams with us.
+It is important, therefore, that you follow the process below as soon as possible.
+Rest assured that we will make every effort to accommodate your testing needs, but at times we may have to adjust the time that you come to take tests/quizzes/exams/timed assessments with us.

 Please read these instructions carefully and, of course, if you have any questions or concerns, feel free to reach out to us using the contact information at the bottom of this page.

 - If your class test is canceled or rescheduled, please notify AAS.
-If your test is rescheduled, AAS will need notification from the professor indicating the new date of the test.
+If your test is rescheduled, AAS will need a notification from the professor indicating the new date of the test.

 - Report to AAS (Rm.
 D-205) on the scheduled date of the test.
 Be on time.
 If you are more than fifteen (15) minutes late, you will need to obtain permission from your professor to take the test.

 - Be aware that AAS will administer tests in accordance with your approved testing accommodations and instructions provided by the professor.

 - Additional materials are not allowed during a test, unless approved by our office as an accommodation or your professor has provided instructions either on the test or has separately emailed AAS approving the use of these materials.

 - Electronic devices (e.g. cell phones, smart watches, tablets, etc.) are not allowed in testing rooms, unless related to your accommodations or allowed by the professor as part of the testing instructions.